• Skip to primary navigation

 Vegan Turkey Roast

-Filed Under: Autumn Flavors, Halloween, make-ahead, Recently Updated, Snacks, Vegan, Vegan and Vegetarian Thanksgiving Recipes, Vegetarian Tagged With: fall, Halloween, holiday, make-ahead, pumpkin, snack, Thanksgiving, vegan, vegetarian
+Filed Under: Appetizers, Autumn Flavors, Halloween, make-ahead, Recently Updated, Snacks, Vegan, Vegetarian Tagged With: fall, Halloween, holiday, make-ahead, pumpkin, seeds, snack, Thanksgiving, vegan, vegetarian

 Previous Post: « Baked Refried Bean Dip